Queen Mary's main campuses are based in the East End of London, which is home to fashionable clubs, cafés, markets, theatres, galleries and parks.

 Learn more about the prominent part QMUL has played in the history of the East End.

-Next to the QMUL campus and bordering Regent’s Canal is Mile End Park.
+Next to Queen Mary's Mile End campus and bordering Regent’s Canal is Mile End Park.
 With its iconic green bridge stretching across Mile End Road, this linear park features a leisure centre, museum, ecology zone and an art pavilion.
 A walk along the canal will bring you to Victoria Park and eventually to Broadway Market – it’s the perfect route for a weekend cycle.

 Mile End is also home to the Mile End Climbing Wall.
 Based in a converted engineering works only minutes from campus, it’s one of the largest indoor climbing walls in London – so why not try bouldering as an unusual and fun way to stay fit?
 Also nearby is the Ragged School Museum, which explores and recreates the experience of Victorian children studying at a ragged school, a pioneering Victorian experiment in public education for poor children.

 There are loads of places to eat close to the Mile End campus.
 Here are a few of the best:

 - Greedy Cow – Gastropub food at reasonable prices, Grove Road (5 minutes walk)

 - Baghdad Café- Authentic Iraqi and Arabic food at affordable prices (3 minutes walk)

 - Morgan Arms – Upmarket pub food, good for a special occasion (10 minutes walk)

 - Half Moon pub – Wetherspoons pub serving standard pub food (5 minutes walk)